Steve Rehage

-Stephen Michael Rehage (born November 6, 1963) is a former American football cornerback who played one season for the New York Giants.
+Stephen Michael Rehage (born November 6, 1963) is an American former professional football cornerback who played one season for the New York Giants.

 Early life

-Steve Rehage was born on November 6, 1963 in New Orleans, Louisiana.
+Steve Rehage was born on November 6, 1963, in New Orleans, Louisiana.
 He went to high school at Alfred Bonnabel High School.

 College career

 Rehage went to college at LSU.
 He played 11 games each year from 1983 to 1986.
 He had 4 interceptions in 1985.